reeseovine/searx-material/README.md

     If you want to find an instance, go to [searx.space](https://searx.space/).
 2. Install [**Stylus**](https://github.com/openstyles/stylus#stylus).
 3. Click one of the **Install with Stylus** buttons above depending on which theme you want.
 You could install both but they might conflict with each other and look weird.
-4. When the Stylus tab opens, enter the URL to your preferred Searx instance in the text box next to **Applies to URLs on the domain**.
+4. When the Stylus tab opens, click **Install style** on the left sidebar.
+5. Enter the URL of your preferred Searx instance in the text box next to **Applies to URLs on the domain**.
-5. **Save**, then you should be good to go!
+6. Click **Save**, then you should be good to go!

 ## Thoughts

 Early on in making this theme I was debating whether to make it a user style or a theme that can be installed by instance maintainers.
 Though more prone to breakage, I decided on making it a user style so that it would be accessible to more users.
 If there is enough interest I may eventually convert it to an installable theme, but for now this is the current format.

+## On the horizon

+Here are some things I want to improve:

+- SearxNG testing and support
+- Browser testing (I've currently only used Firefox to develop and view this theme)
+- Accessibility/RTL testing